sigmaister/copy_CollapsOS/CODE.md

     pop     af  ; <-- lvl 1

 I think that this should do the trick, so I'll do this consistently from now on.

+## String length

+Pretty much every routine expecting a string have no provision for a string that doesn't have null termination within 0xff bytes.
+Treat strings of such lengths with extra precaution and distrust proper handling of existing routines for those strings.

 [zasm]: ../apps/zasm/README.md